Jazz from Detroit

 This section of the book opens with a long profile of Belgrave.
 Here’s a little taste:

-“Belgrave, who died of heart failure at age 78 in 2015, was the reigning patriarch of Detroit jazz
+“Belgrave, who died of heart failure at age 78 in 2015, was the reigning patriarch of Detroit

 Tempus Fugit